-We all know the world is changing rapidly, and no more so in banking.
+We all know the world is changing rapidly, and this rapid change is reflected in the banking domain.
 Increasing regulatory compliance, combined with growing customer expectations for seamless and relevant experiences and increased competition from emerging Neo-banks, means there is more to do than ever before.

-The biggest opportunity, is in leveraging technology and data, but the biggest challenge in banking, is leveraging technology and data.
+The biggest opportunity is in leveraging technology and data, but the biggest challenge in banking is leveraging technology and data.
 For large banks, data is their biggest asset and advantage, yet legacy systems and disparity make it difficult to access.
-For new players, who have less data and customer history, it’s harder to achieve the fast decision outcomes while safely managing risk.
+For new players, who have fewer data and customer history, it’s harder to achieve fast decision outcomes while safely managing risk.

 We all know what we know based on our experiences and associations, and that there is much to be gained through sharing experiences and lessons learned from others, particularly those that have walked the walk before us.

 One of the maestros, who is practised in the art of this, is Chris Skinner.
 He is known as “The Finanser”, and has been blogging daily about the banking and finance industry for the past 12 years (long before Fintech was even a thing).
 He has consulted globally, including to the World Bank and the White House, and travels the world, speaking with lenders to uncover what they are doing, what’s worked, what hasn’t, and most importantly, the lessons learned from both.

 Chris has learned so much from his interactions with the industry, that he’s written several books about it.
 He is currently working on an exciting new book, which focuses on the leading banks in the world who are achieving success at doing digital.

 With so much knowledge and Insight, it was an easy decision for Valocity to invite Chris down under to exclusively meet and discuss with our banking clients what those succeeding in digital are doing right.